Data-ScienceHub/MLcommons/README.md

 <td></td>
 <td>Daily</td>
 <td style="background: #E64D4D;"></td>
-<td><em>Fraction of total cases that are from the last 14 days (one incubation period)</em>.
+<td><em>Cases that are from the last 14 days (one incubation period) divided by cases from the last 28 days </em>.
 Because COVID-19 is thought to have an incubation period of about 14 days, only a sustained decline in new infections over 2 weeks is sufficient to signal reduction in disease spread.
 This metric is always between 0 and 1, with values near 1 during exponential growth phase, and declining linearly to zero over 14 days if there are no new infections.</td>
 <td><span><span><a href="https://usafacts.org/issues/coronavirus/" target="_blank">USA Facts</a></span></span></td>
 </tr>